Technology Co. Ltd. Amtran Sells 70,000 Shares of VIZIO Holding Corp. (NYSE:VZIO) Stock

 - On Wednesday, June 8th, Technology Co.
 Ltd. Amtran sold 45,000 shares of VIZIO stock.
 The stock was sold at an average price of $9.13, for a total value of $410,850.00.

-Large investors have recently made changes to their positions in the stock.
-Dark Forest Capital Management LP purchased a new position in VIZIO in the third quarter worth $54,000.
-Geneos Wealth Management Inc. purchased a new position in VIZIO in the fourth quarter worth $49,000.
-Future Financial Wealth Managment LLC purchased a new position in VIZIO in the fourth quarter worth $78,000.
-National Bank of Canada FI purchased a new position in VIZIO in the fourth quarter worth $113,000.
-Finally, Advisor Group Holdings Inc. grew its position in VIZIO by 502.1% in the fourth quarter.
-Advisor Group Holdings Inc. now owns 6,864 shares of the company’s stock worth $133,000 after acquiring an additional 5,724 shares in the last quarter.
-Institutional investors own 23.19% of the company’s stock.
+A number of equities analysts have issued reports on VZIO shares.
+Piper Sandler decreased their price objective on VIZIO from $21.00 to $15.00 in a report on Friday, May 13th.
+Barrington Research reduced their price target on VIZIO from $27.00 to $17.00 in a report on Monday, March 7th.
+Guggenheim reduced their price target on VIZIO from $24.00 to $14.00 and set a “buy” rating for the company in a report on Thursday, April 21st.
+Craig Hallum reduced their price target on VIZIO from $20.00 to $13.00 in a report on Wednesday, April 20th.
+Finally, Needham & Company LLC reduced their price target on VIZIO from $20.00 to $16.00 and set a “buy” rating for the company in a report on Friday, March 4th.
+One research analyst has rated the stock with a hold rating and seven have given a buy rating to the company.
+According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of $18.43.

-A number of brokerages have issued reports on VZIO.
-Craig Hallum lowered their target price on shares of VIZIO from $20.00 to $13.00 in a report on Wednesday, April 20th.
-Guggenheim lowered their target price on shares of VIZIO from $24.00 to $14.00 and set a “buy” rating on the stock in a report on Thursday, April 21st.
-Barrington Research lowered their target price on shares of VIZIO from $27.00 to $17.00 in a report on Monday, March 7th.
-Piper Sandler lowered their target price on shares of VIZIO from $21.00 to $15.00 in a report on Friday, May 13th.
-Finally, Needham & Company LLC lowered their target price on shares of VIZIO from $20.00 to $16.00 and set a “buy” rating on the stock in a report on Friday, March 4th.
-One analyst has rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to data from MarketBeat, VIZIO currently has a consensus rating of “Moderate Buy” and a consensus target price of $18.43.
+Several institutional investors have recently added to or reduced their stakes in the stock.
+BlackRock Inc. boosted its position in VIZIO by 318.3% in the third quarter.
+BlackRock Inc. now owns 19,564 shares of the company’s stock worth $416,000 after purchasing an additional 14,887 shares during the last quarter.
+Tudor Investment Corp Et Al purchased a new position in VIZIO in the third quarter worth about $2,177,000.
+Cubist Systematic Strategies LLC purchased a new position in VIZIO in the third quarter worth about $512,000.
+Wellington Management Group LLP purchased a new position in VIZIO in the third quarter worth about $4,191,000.
+Finally, Two Sigma Investments LP purchased a new position in VIZIO in the third quarter worth about $886,000.
+23.19% of the stock is currently owned by institutional investors.

 VIZIO Company Profile (Get Rating)